Auto Loan Calculator

 Credit, and to a lesser extent, income, generally determines approval for auto loans, whether through dealership financing or direct lending.
 In addition, borrowers with excellent credit will most likely receive lower interest rates, which will result in paying less for a car overall.
 Borrowers can improve their chances to negotiate the best deals by taking steps towards achieving better credit scores before taking out a loan to purchase a car.

-When purchasing a vehicle, many times auto manufacturers may offer either a cash vehicle rebate or a low-interest rate.
+When purchasing a vehicle, many times, auto manufacturers may offer either a cash vehicle rebate or a lower interest rate.
 A cash rebate instantly reduces the purchasing price of the car, but a lower rate can potentially result in savings in interest payments.
 The choice between the two will be different for everyone.
-For more information about or to do calculations involving this decision, please go to the Cash Back vs Low Interest Calculator.
+For more information about or to do calculations involving this decision, please go to the Cash Back vs. Low Interest Calculator.

-Paying off an auto loan earlier than usual not only shortens the length of the loan, but can also result in interest savings.
-However, some lenders have early payoff penalty or terms restricting early payoff.
+Paying off an auto loan earlier than usual not only shortens the length of the loan but can also result in interest savings.
+However, some lenders have an early payoff penalty or terms restricting early payoff.
 It is important to examine the details carefully before signing an auto loan contract.

 Consider Other Options

 Although the allure of a new car can be strong, buying a pre-owned car even if only a few years removed from new can usually result in significant savings; new cars depreciate as soon as they are driven off the lot, sometimes by more than 10% of their values; this is called off-the-lot depreciation, and is an alternative option for prospective car buyers to consider.